PaulZC/Artemis_Global_Tracker/Software/examples/README.md

 You also need the SparkFun Ublox library:
 - https://github.com/sparkfun/SparkFun_Ublox_Arduino_Library
-- (Available trough the Arduino Library Manager: search for Ublox)
+- (Available through the Arduino Library Manager: search for Ublox)

 Basic information on how to install an Arduino library is available here:
 - https://learn.sparkfun.com/tutorials/installing-an-arduino-library